,

 • HOW DOES THE SCHOOL EVALUATE THE EFFECTIVENESS OF ITS PROVISION FOR PUPILS?

 If pupils fail to make expected progress we will put planned, targeted support in place.
-All interventions and their effectiveness are monitored by both the class teacher and the SENCO.
+All interventions and their effectiveness are monitored by both the class teacher and the Inclusion lead.
 Interventions offered at Hylands include reading, writing, spelling and phonics, numeracy, social interaction skills, social communication skills, speech and language.
 There are also interventions for well-being by trained and experienced LSA’s (ELSA).
 Pupils who receive specific interventions are regularly reviewed to ensure that any additional support is making an impact on their well-being and learning.

 • HOW WILL PARENTS/CARERS BE CONSULTED AND INVOLVED WITH THE EDUCATION OF A CHILD WITH SEND?